 What to Expect at Your Provider's Office

 Hyperparathyroidism is diagnosed through blood tests that show high levels of calcium and parathyroid hormone.
 About half the time, health care providers discover primary hyperparathyroidism from a routine blood test.
 If your doctor suspects primary hyperparathyroidism, the doctor will do a physical examination and ask about symptoms of abdominal pain and constipation, depression, anxiety, memory loss, muscle weakness, and urinary problems.
 The health care provider may take a sample of your urine to test for kidney problems caused by excess calcium, and have you take a bone density scan to check bone health.
-An ultrasound of the neck may be performed to see if the parathyroid glands are enlarged.
-A computed tomography (CT) scan or magnetic resonance imaging (MRI) may be used to check for a tumor.
+Your doctor may order a neck ultrasound to see if the parathyroid glands are enlarged.
+You may also undergo a computed tomography (CT) scan or magnetic resonance imaging (MRI) to check for a tumor.

 Surgery to remove one or more of the parathyroid glands is very successful in treating primary hyperparathyroidism.
 If a person does not show any signs or symptoms of the disease, and has only mildly elevated calcium levels, they may not need immediate treatment (but they will need to be monitored for calcium blood levels and bone density to watch for any changes in their condition).

 Surgery is the primary treatment.
 However, under certain circumstances, your health care provider may prescribe the following medications:

 - A specific type of diuretic, along with intravenous fluids, to lower levels of calcium in the blood while the person is awaiting surgery